MicrosoftDocs/SupportArticles-docs/support/mem/intune/certificates/troubleshoot-scep-certificate-profiles.md

 ### Logs for iOS and iPadOS devices

-For devices that run iOS/iPadOS, collect console logs:
+For devices that run iOS/iPadOS, collect console logs on a Mac computer:

 1. Connect the iOS/iPadOS device to Mac, and then go to **Applications** > **Utilities** to open the Console app.